wesleycamargo/azure-docs.pt-br/articles/hdinsight/hdinsight-monitor-use-ambari-api.md

 ---
-title: Monitorar clusters do Hadoop no HDInsight usando a API do Ambari | Microsoft Docs
+title: "Monitorar clusters Hadoop no HDInsight usando a API do Ambari – Azure | Microsoft Docs"
 description: Use as APIs do Apache Ambari para criar, gerenciar e monitorar clusters do Hadoop.
 As APIs e ferramentas intuitivas do operador do ocultam a complexidade do Hadoop.
 services: hdinsight
 documentationcenter: